zachartrand/SoME-3/index.md

 input by 1, as this series is $\ln{(1+x)}$, but that's a simple hurdle to jump!

 Except we're limited.
 Very limited.
 Remember, the geometric series only applies to the function $\frac{1}{1+x}$ for
 $|x| < 1$, otherwise it diverges.
 The same limitation exists here.
-This is great if all the values you need to calculate a logarithm for are between 0 and 2, but most problems involving logarithms tend to have very large values.
+What's worse, the series only converges quickly for $|x| < \frac{1}{2}$; outside this range, the number of terms becomes too much even for a computer to calculate in a reasonable amount of time.
+This is fine if all the values you need to calculate a logarithm for are between 0.5 and 1.5, but most problems involving logarithms tend to have very large values.

 Well, we tried.
 Pack up, go home, see you next time.

 ## Properties of logarithms

-Actually, as it turns out, this would be the end if we were dealing with almost any other function.
+Actually, as it turns out, this *would* be the end if we were dealing with almost any other function.
 But we are dealing with logarithms, and logarithms are special.
 There are two properties that we can use to reduce our inputs so that we can calculate the logarithm of any value we want!

-The first property is that **multiplication in the input is equivalent to addition of the outputs**.
+The first property is that *multiplication in the input is equivalent to addition of the outputs*.

 This means that if the input is the product of two factors, the logarithm of that product is the same as the logarithms of each factor taken individually and added together.